Everyone knows that German is a difficult language. But it doesn't have to be.

 How do I know that this learning method actually works?

-If you haven't done it already just try out lesson 1 and 2 for free and see it for yourself.
+If you haven't done it already you can preview lesson 1 and 2 or join our free email course and try out lesson 1.
 Repetitions of German words and structures throughout the entire language course make sure that what you have learnt stays in your memory more easily.
 Furthermore this method uses techniques that are proven to be effective by language science.
 An innovative and unique language learning approach you don't find anywhere else!

 Is this even "real German" if I basically use my English to learn German?